 Kefir is a fermented milk beverage that contains probiotic benefits similar to yogurt.
 Unlike yogurt, kefir can be fermented at room temperature and requires less tools.
-Kefir is fermented using kefir grains.
+Milk Kefir is fermented using milk kefir grains.
 The grains are slightly yellowish in color and look like cauliflower.
 Kefir has been cultured for over 5000 years in the Caucasus Mountains and in the monasteries of Tibet.
 The grains are made up of more than 35 probiotic bacteria and yeasts that are beneficial to health.

 What You Need